Element formation in radiation-hydrodynamics simulations of kilonovae

 See \cite{Lippuner:2017tyn} for details about \skynet\!\!'s implementation of Eq.~\eqref{eq:NSEcomp}.
 The isotopic mass fractions can be calculated from the element abundances via $X_i = A_i Y_i$.

+\newtxt{At the initial time $t_0$ of each hydrodynamic step $\Delta t$, an independent instance of \skynet is called in each mass shell.
+The NN evolves the composition with its own time sub-steps until $t_0 + \Delta t$.
+The (non-thermalized) power released by nuclear reactions is averaged over $\Delta t$ to get the total nuclear power that will be then thermalized into $\dot{\epsilon}_\text{nucl}$ as described below.
+During the sub-steps, the temperature is constant (no self-heating) and fixed by $T(t_0)$, and it will only be updated by the hydrodynamic step.
+The density evolution is prescribed with a log-interpolation between $\rho(t_0)$ and $\rho(t_0 + \Delta t)$.
+The latter is calculated from the density and radial velocity profiles at $t=t_0$.
+Note that in our setup mass shells cannot mix.}

 To calculate the specific energy deposition in Eq.~\eqref{eq:energy_cons}, we independently thermalize the different contributions to $\dot{\epsilon}_\text{nucl} = \dot{\epsilon}_\text{nucl}^\gamma + \dot{\epsilon}_\text{nucl}^\alpha + \dot{\epsilon}_\text{nucl}^\beta + \dot{\epsilon}_\text{nucl}^\text{ oth}$ coming from $\gamma$ rays, $\alpha$ particles, electrons, and other nuclear reactions products.
 We compute the fraction of energy thermalized by the emission of $\gamma$-rays as